segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 ## Monitoring

-Once the mappings are configured correctly, you can verify the flow of events from your source to Moloco’s destination in the “**Delivery Overview**” tab.
-If things are configured correctly, it should show a growing **Successful delivery** count.
+Once the mappings are configured correctly, you can verify the flow of events from your source to Moloco’s destination in the [Delivery Overview](/docs/connections/delivery-overview/) tab of your Moloco destination.
+If you correctly configured your destination, you should see a growing **Successful delivery** count.